DJ Hero 2

-DJ Hero 2 is a rhythm video game and a sequel to DJ Hero, a spinoff of the Guitar Hero series.
+DJ Hero 2 is a 2010 rhythm game developed by FreeStyleGames and published by Activision.
+It is the sequel to DJ Hero (2009), a spin-off of the Guitar Hero series.
+The game was released worldwide in October 2010 for PlayStation 3, Wii, Xbox 360.
 DJ Hero 2 uses a special turntable-controller, the same as introduced in DJ Hero, to simulate turntablism, the act of creating a new musical work from one or more previously recorded songs using record players and sound effect generators.
-The game is developed by FreeStyleGames and is published by Activision, and was released worldwide in October 2010.

 Similar to DJ Hero, players in DJ Hero 2 follow specific actions on the turntable controller in time to marked scrolling indicators on the game's screen, earning points for correctly performing actions in time.
 The game includes a new freestyle mode, giving the player the chance to freely crossfade between tracks, scratch a section of a mix, or add sample effects during marked sections.
-The game features 83 mixes on disc comprising over 100 different songs, with further mixes available as downloadable content.
+The game features 83 remixes of two different songs across numerous genres, with further mixes available as downloadable content.
 Most mixes have been assembled by FreeStyleGames, but other professional DJs, including David Guetta, deadmau5, DJ Qbert, Tiësto and RZA, have provided both their mixing skills and character avatar for the game.
 Players can challenge these mixes at any time in a Quickplay mode, progress through them in the single-player Empire mode, or play cooperatively or competitively with a second user in offline and online game modes.
 A third player can also participate through singing the mix' vocals.

 DJ Hero 2 was well received by critics, receiving praise for maintaining and improving upon the core elements of the first game, and for a soundtrack featuring a wide selection of genres.
 However, sales for the title were low, failing to reach similar numbers as DJ Hero from the previous year.
 In conjunction with poor sales from the Guitar Hero franchise, Activision announced the cancellation of further development in February 2011, leaving DJ Hero 2 as the final multi-platform iteration of the DJ Hero franchise.